vwgert/vwgert.github.io/10_permissions/exercises/users_groups_permissions_extra_exercises/99_exercises.md

 All users have reading permissions for these directories.
 Test the scenario!

+Extra Challenge!
+Make sure that persons cannot delete eachothers files within the de sales-share!

 ## Task 5
-Find out how to copy the ACL-configurations of one folder to another one.
+Find out how to copy the ACL-configurations of one folder to another one, with the use of getfacl and setfacl.

 ## Task 6
 Find out how to create a backup of the ACL-configurations set on a directory.